Brno, Czech Republic - Things to Do in Brno

 Insider Tips

-Many restaurants close between lunch and dinner (2-5 PM), so plan your meal times accordingly or look for continuous service establishments
+Many restaurants close between lunch and dinner (usually 2-5 PM), so plan your meals accordingly or seek out the cafés that serve food all day

 Explore Activities in Brno